imjamesruiz/personal-website/README.txt

 The number of assignment points you believe you have completed
 - Going through the rubric for resubmittion, I am advocating for 8/10 points.
-As I noted above I had completed my portfolio during the summer and this was one of the first full stack projects I wanted to build when I started focusing on web development so when I began tweaking it to fit the scope of the assignment, the existing code I made when I was still learning was present throughout the site, and I made the and I made the design choice to just build on top of what I had already instead of starting over.
+As I noted above I had completed my portfolio during the summer and this was one of the first full stack projects I wanted to build when I started focusing on web development so when I began tweaking it to fit the scope of the assignment, the existing code I made when I was still learning was present throughout the site, and I made the design choice to just build on top of what I had already instead of starting over.
+A lot of my code was layed out using flex, but now knowing grid properties, when I get the chance I will update the site.
 So if the design principles aren't the best please forgive me on that.

 - But I do have
     1. Correct ReadMe text file.
 1/1
     2. Includes Basic HTML Content: 2/2